-This variant of eucalyptus is fast emerging as an ideal substitute for Eucalyptus globulus, apart from its own wide-ranging a gradual increase in terms of demand.
+This variant of eucalyptus is fast emerging as an ideal substitute for Eucalyptus globulus, apart from its own wide-ranging applications.
+Thus, it continues to chart a gradual increase in terms of demand.
 New plantations have been added, and the supplemented production is able to adequately supply rising demand.
 The price of E globulus has fallen; so E. smithii is also under a downward pressure.